AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/indexing-content.md

 ## What's Next {#whats-next}

-Once you have completed Indexing Content into Target, the migration process will being to index your destination assuming the ingestion was successful.
+Once you have completed indexing the destination cloud service instance, you can view logs of the indexing jobs and look for details and errors.

-You can view logs of the ingestion and extraction steps and look for details and errors.
-See [Viewing Logs for a Migration Set](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/viewing-logs.html) to learn more.
+The migration is complete.
+Testing and validation of the destination cloud service instance can begin.